mongodb-labs/mongo-recsys/README.txt

 Based upon a user's top films, Recommender extracts relations to other people who share one or more films with that user, then uses a scoring algorithm to recommend new movies.
 Algorithms like this are extremely common in the real world, with the most notable example being Amazon.com's product recommendation system, which is said to net them multiple billions in revenue each year.

 How MongoDB Fits In
 ===================
 This application showcases MongoDB's flexibility and power.
 MongoDB is used heavily in the app, in ways detailed below:
 	- MongoImport --jsonarray for user data allows easy import of JSON data.
-	- Java tokenizes a .dsv file of movies and builds a collection using the Java driver.
+	- Java driver is used to read a .dsv file into a collection.
-	- MongoDB's aggregation feature is used to choose candidate items for recommendation.
+	- Aggregation is used to choose candidate items for recommendation.
-	- The QueryBuilder, again from the Java driver, is used to retrieve data from Mongo.
+	- The QueryBuilder (Java driver) is used to retrieve data from Mongo.
 	- Java driver natively used to modify documents currently stored in the DB.

 Specifications